c-hive/guides/universal/code-style.md

 # Code style guide

+## Paradigms

+- Clean Code.
+This phrase is often thrown around but here it refers to the book and video series of Robert C. Martin (a.k.a. uncle Bob).
+- [Yagni](https://martinfowler.com/bliki/Yagni.html) (You Aren't Gonna Need It)

 ## Code style

-In most general terms: follow Clean Code.
-This phrase is often thrown around but here it refers to the book and video series of Robert C. Martin (a.k.a. uncle Bob).
-This is a useful read / binge if you haven't already.

 - Code style in projects is unified, using a common linter and style guide.
 - Comments in code are avioded and used only in exceptional cases.